Regional Fellowship Groups and a unique online community

 Together Fellowship is:

-All power and authority over all has been given to Jesus (we often refer to Him by the Hebrew pronounciation Yeshua).
+All power and authority has been given to Jesus (we often refer to Him by the Hebrew pronounciation Yeshua).
 No one comes to the Father except through Him.
 Yeshua is the beginning and the end.
 In Him we live, breathe, and have our being.
 He is our source and He desires to have a special relationship with each one of us.

 For I have not shunned to declare to you the whole counsel of God.